Blog

 The image of a lone hacker in a dark room is outdated.
 Today, a more dangerous threat is emerging: Asymmetric Cyber Warfare.
 This strategy moves away from "linear" attacks (one attacker vs. one entry point) toward a non-linear model where multiple actors target various vulnerabilities simultaneously to overwhelm a victim's defenses.

-Written by Ravi Das, AST Cybersecurity Group, Inc.
+Written by Ravi Das, a business development specialist for the AST Cybersecurity Group, Inc.

 Conclusions